 Whitney Roberson is a history major from Chesapeake, VA, captain of the women’s soccer team, president of the Promaji club, an investigator for the CEA (Cadet Equity Association), and the vice president of SAAC (Student Athletic Advisory Committee).
 She learned leadership in 'little moments.'

 Jordan Ward '21 says there's not much about leadership that he didn't learn from football.
 Said Ward, "Our Motto was '10 Toes Down' and if we can ensure that everyone is focused on the same goal, we'll be able to accomplish that as long as everyone's all-in trusting in one another."
 Listen here.

-Forbes coach, leadership consultant, author, and podcaster alumnus Kevin Black '99 describes his growth from immature hard-charging cadet to entrepreneur with this energetic and passionate interview with insights he's identified in leadership development.
+Forbes coach, leadership consultant, author, and podcaster alumnus Kevin Black '99 gives an energetic and passionate interview with insights he's identified in leadership development.

 International Studies Major and Cadet Chaplain LeAndrew Jefferson is a First-Class Cadet from Southwest Detroit, MI.
 He discussed his introduction to VMI, the VMI network, VMI as a leadership laboratory, growing into his studies, and the difficulty of the new reality during COVID restrictions.

 Holly Njabo, VMI Class of '20, says VMI's recruitment video, research, and a beautiful acceptance letter influenced her decision to enroll sight-unseen!
 She didn't know it, but she was learning even then to 'Go with the Flow.'
 Hear more about her leadership development journey in this episode!

 Retired CIA Agent, former marine, and entrepreneur Karl Renne ’96 is a founding partner and CEO of Ghost Wolf Industries.
 Learn why Renne says leaders benefit from learning from all kinds of individuals and the common mistake he and others make early in their careers.
 Join us!